Why take recorded music at all when you

 better bass than my Mission monitors), so the freedom element and use at

 parties are the selling points of miniature speakers.
+It is best if your speakers are truly wireless and feature Bluetooth connection to your portable music player or smartphone.
 If the bass makes

 the tiny speakers distort, you'll just have to turn the levels down a